 The term suggests that cosmetics with this label don’t contain ingredients linked to a toxic response (i.e. additives like formaldehyde and petroleum).
 In other words, their ingredient list is quite harmless.
-Since I don’t know how reliable such a label really is, and aside from my very own hair mask I make myself at home, I did some digging and found a site called EWG Cosmetics Database.
+Since I don’t know how reliable such a label really is, and aside from my very own hair mask I make myself at home (with eggs, honey and yogurt), I did some more digging and found a site called EWG Cosmetics Database.
 They hold a database with cosmetics’ ingedients that have been put on the test by their team of scientists.
 So I’d say that that’s a good starting point to check.

 This “fabricated” term has no real meaning under the law.
 There are skincare products that are both a drug and a cosmetic.
 If a product claims to cure or prevent a disease like a drug, then it will be regulated as such.

 So there you have it.
-I hope I cleared some of the ambiguities that exist with regards to all these beauty products.
+I hope I cleared some of the ambiguities that exist with regards to all these “beauty” products and their cosmetic labels.
 It’s pretty wild out there, so better get informed.
-Skin conditions are probably some of the hardest things to treat.
+Skin conditions are probably some of the hardest things to treat, speaking from personal experience.
 Therefore, it’s not worth risking with products that are not labeled properly.
 It is still however, our responsibility as consumers to go deaf to marketing claims and demand more from brands.